-Closer to University, on Borough Road, is Devil’s Advocate but Infant Hercules comes with a great reputation.
+Closer to the University on Borough Road, is Devil’s Advocate but Infant Hercules comes with a great reputation.

 The pub is said to be very welcoming for all, to go with its real ale selections.

-Not just beer, they have also hosted gin & nibbles nights.
+Not just beer, it has also hosted gin and nibbles nights.

 (Pic belongs to Infant Hercules)

-At the end of Bedford Street lies O’Connell’s, a throwback to a traditional-style of pub.
+At the end of Bedford Street lies O’Connell’s, a throwback to a traditional-style pub.

 O’Connell’s has to compete with the more modern and swanky Chairman and Nuthatch, along that road.

-It manages so in many ways, they play live music every Saturday and have a great food menu, their Sunday roasts are said to be the best in Middlesbrough.
+It manages so in many ways – it plays live music every Saturday and has a great food menu, and its Sunday roasts are said to be the best in Middlesbrough.

-Look out for O’Connell’s on St Patrick’s Day, their biggest event of the year.
+Look out for O’Connell’s on St Patrick’s Day, its biggest event of the year.

 Going to the pub with friends is always encouraged and can be a fantastic time but remember to drink responsibly.